ekino/autodata/gitbook/DATALAYER.md

 If needed, it is possible to declare a list of elements to extract from data layer before merging it with tag.

+Here is an example of key selection on datalayer.
 ```js
   my_data_layer = {
     key1: "value1",